 Two vaccines (Moderna and Johnson & Johnson) have been authorized for Emergency Authorization Use.
 Pfizer has been FDA approved for use in individuals 12 and older.

-We also offer vaccinations for flu, shingles, and pneumonia.
+We also offer vaccinations for shingles, pneumonia, and flu (when in season).

 Contact the pharmacy for more information.